-- Set the framework of providing certification services with the GlobalSign CA to the benefit of the subject mentioned in a certificate. - Have authority over the private key corresponding to the public key that is listed in the certificate. - Natural persons that are subscribers typically hold a valid identification document, such as an identity card, passport or equivalent, which is used as credential in order to issue electronic certificates.
+- Set the framework of providing certification services with the GlobalSign CA to the benefit of the subject mentioned in a certificate. - Have ultimate authority over the private key corresponding to the public key that is listed in the certificate. - Natural persons that are subscribers typically hold a valid identification document, such as an identity card, passport or equivalent, which is used as credential in order to issue electronic certificates.

-Legal persons are identified on the basis of the published by-laws and appointment of Director as well as the subsequent government gazette (e.g. Staatsblad/Moniteur Belge in Belgium etc.) or other QIIS or QGIS third party databases.
+Legal persons are identified on the basis of the published by-laws and appointment of Director as well as the subsequent government gazette or other QIIS or QGIS third party databases.
 Self-employed subjects are identified on the basis of proof of professional registration supplied by the competent authority in the country in which they reside.